Techassi/hfu-imgcomp/assign1/README.md

 ## Usage

-For a quick overview off all commands run
+For a quick overview of all commands run

 ```shell
 python main.py --help